Error Code 13

 Cause Likelihood DIY?

-Blocked return air vents Common ✓ DIY fix →
+Blocked or closed supply/return vents Common ✓ DIY fix →

-How to Fix It: Check Air Filter and Return Vents
+How to Fix It: Restore Airflow: Replace the Filter and Open the Vents

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.